phun-ky/grunt-mustache/README.md

 Add something like this in yer gruntfile:

 	mustache: {
-	  dist : {
+	  files : {
 	    src: 'src/main/webapp/js/mustache/',
 	    dest: 'src/main/webapp/js/src/templates.js',
 	    options: {
-	      varname: 'my.templates'
+	      postfix: 'my.templates = {',
+	      prefix: 	'};'
 	    }
 	  }
 	}

-Note: this generates a "custom" template-format in with the resulting JS has a Object whose name you specified in mustache.dist.options.varname:
+Note: If postfix/preficx options are set or not, you can either create a JS object, or just a pure JSON string:

-	my.templates = {'templatename': 'template-data' [...], 'done': true}
+	my.templates = {'templatename': 'template-data' [...], 'done': true};

 (this makes it easy to load our templates with JS).